+Workers in a tobacco field.
 In 2014 I joined a group on Facebook, named “I Farmed Tobacco as a Child.”
-Before I applied to join, I explained that I wanted to learn more about life on a tobacco farm because I had never experienced that life but had lived near tobacco fields and farms for many years.
-I was made … More Tobacco Farming in the South During the 1900’s
+But before I applied to join, I explained that I wanted to learn more about life on a tobacco farm because I had never experienced that life but had lived near tobacco fields and farms … More Tobacco Farming in the South During the 1900’s